dinoboards/yellow-msx-series-for-rc2014/backplane/readme.md

 * Optional direct 5V in via DC barrel connector
 * 12 5V LEDs between each slot
 * 8 Mounting holes

+Please note that mounting stand-offs are not supplied.

+These are a series of boards developed to achieve MSX compatibility for [RC2014](https://rc2014.co.uk/) systems.

+The idea is that you can build each board one at a time, test it and play with it under RomWBW - and then once you have the set - load up some MSX games!

+This backplane kit will give you the perfect foundation for the RC2014 system.

+More details of the development of the Yellow MSX series of modules can be found on my [hackaday project](https://hackaday.io/project/175574-msx-compatible-boards-for-rc2014)

+And for RC2014 details, check out its official site https://rc2014.co.uk/

 ## Bill of Materials